Cyclone Taylor: Immigration officer

-In October 1907 Taylor had joined the Immigration Branch of the Department of the Interior, a job that was arranged by the Ottawa Senators as an inducement to get Taylor to play with the club.
+In October 1907, Taylor joined the Immigration Branch of the Department of the Interior, a job that the Ottawa Senators arranged as an inducement to get Taylor to play with the club.
 Taylor liked the idea of a position within the federal government, seeing it as something that would ensure job security after his hockey career ended.
-He started out as a junior clerk, earning $35 a month.
+He started as a junior clerk, earning $35 a month.
 When Taylor moved to Vancouver in 1912 he initially took a leave of absence from his position.
 Frank Patrick would later use his close connection with Sir Richard McBride, the Premier of British Columbia, to get Taylor's position transferred west, and helped Taylor get promoted to senior immigration inspector.

-By 1914 Taylor was in charge of overseeing traffic into the port of Vancouver, boarding ships and checking crew and passenger manifests.
+By 1914, Taylor oversaw traffic into the port of Vancouver, boarding ships and checking crew and passenger manifests.
 It was in this capacity that Taylor was involved in the Komagata Maru incident.
 The Komagata Maru was a steamship that carried 376 Sikh, Muslim, and Hindu immigrants from India in an attempt to circumvent the restrictive Canadian immigration laws which had been set up to keep non-Europeans from entering.
-The ship reached Vancouver on May 23, 1914 and Taylor was the first immigration officer to board the ship.
+The ship reached Vancouver on May 23, 1914, and Taylor was the first immigration officer to board the ship.
 Taylor spent considerable time on the ship as it sat in the Vancouver harbour.
-With the passengers unable to disembark and not given additional supplies, Taylor took on the role of supervising everyone until it left again for India on July 23, the passengers having been refused entry into Canada.
+With the passengers unable to disembark and not given additional supplies, Taylor oversaw everyone until it left again for India on July 23, when the passengers were refused entry into Canada.
 Reflecting on the incident later in life, Taylor said that "[i]t was a terrible affair, and nobody was proud of it."

 When the First World War broke out in August 1914, Taylor enlisted in the Canadian Army.
 Though reluctant to go overseas, he wanted to help out and was willing to do whatever was necessary.
 Shortly after his enlistment, it was announced that immigration officials were deemed a vital job and exempt from service.
 As a result, Taylor was discharged from the military and spent the war working in Vancouver.

 After he retired from hockey, Taylor kept his immigration post and eventually rose to become the Commissioner of Immigration for British Columbia and the Yukon, the top position in the region.
 In 1946 Taylor was named as a Member of the Order of the British Empire for outstanding service to the country and community as an immigration officer in two wars.
 He retired from the civil service in 1950.